mariadb-corporation/MaxScale/Documentation/Reference/Hint-Syntax.md

 Routing queries to a server:
 -- maxscale route to [master | slave | server <server name>]

-The name of the server is the same as in maxscale.cnf
+The name of the server is the same as in MaxScale.cnf

 Creating a name-value pair:
 -- maxscale <param>=<value>